Grand Canyon visit inspired Kobe Bryant’s pilot to fly

 Zobayan’s journey from pupil to pilot to the stars ended Sunday when the Sikorsky aircraft he was flying crashed into a hillside outside Los Angeles, killing him Bryant and the other seven aboard.
 The National Transportation Safety Board is investigating the accident, including any role heavy fog played.

 The 50-year-old Zobayan was the chief pilot for charter service Island Express and had more than 8,200 hours of flight time.
-He was certified to fly using only instruments — a more difficult rating to attain that allows pilots to fly at night and through clouds.
+He was additionally certified to fly solely using instruments — a more difficult rating to attain that allows pilots to fly at night and through clouds.

 But on the day of the disaster, he was flying under special visual flight rules that require pilots to see where they are going.